-I turned 50 in December.
-I know, where does the time go?
 I wanted to have my hair cut into a new style since I’d been growing it out and pulling it back for years.
 And along with the new cut I thought about color, especially with all the gray hair I have!
 I wrote an article a few weeks ago on natural fabric dyes and it got me thinking about natural herbal hair dyes.

-Natural Herbal Hair Dyes
+Natural Herbal Homemade Hair Dye

-While most herbal material can be made into a strong tea and rinsed through the hair, there are a few more steps that can make the dye last longer.
+To make a basic dye, simply brew herbal material into a strong tea and rinse it through your hair.
+But if you want the dye to last longer, follow these steps.
 And for anyone who has dark hair with gray coming through, you know how important that is!
-Here’s the basic method:

 - Chop or mash your herbal material.
-(See rest of article for suggestions on what to use for your hair color.)
+(See the rest of the article for suggestions on what to use for your hair color.)
 You can use fresh or dried for most applications, though specifics are noted with certain herbs.
 The smaller the material is, the more surface area can be exposed to hair, and therefore, creates a stronger and darker dye.

 - Make a paste by mixing the herbs with some hot water.
 Add a small amount of water at a time until you get a thick paste the consistency of toothpaste.
 Hot water will open the pores of the herbs and allow more color to be released.

-- For both types of preparation, leave on for a half hour or so and rinse out.
+- For both types of preparation, leave on for a half-hour or so and rinse out.
 I suggest doing it in the shower or over a bathtub because it can make quite a mess.

 - If possible, dry your hair in the sun.
 It will give it more natural highlights.